Remiswl/Le_Flaneur/README.md

 * manage user rights (visitor / admin)
 * delete a user

-The site was made to end my training in 3W Academy and get my Certification as Web developper.
+The site was made to end my training in 3W Academy and get my Certification as Web developer.

 ## Technologies
 * Front-end: __HTML5__, __CSS3__, __JavaScript ES6__